Yearly Archives: 2022

 • Jesus tries to make this into a thought crime.
 He claims that even just looking at a woman and feeling lust makes you guilty of adultery and can get you sent to hell.
 Obviously, he’s wrong about that, for a bunch of reasons.
 For one thing, not all women are married, and you can’t commit adultery if there are no married people involved.
 And it’s possible to look lustfully at your wife, but it’s not possible for you to commit adultery with her.
 But if Jesus was right about lust, that would basically mean heterosexual men go to hell.
 Also, if nobody ever wanted to have sex, humanity would go extinct.
 Is that what you want, Jesus?

 • Jesus also broadens this commandment when he declares that divorce is not a legitimate concept.
-He says anyone who gets divorced and remarried is actually committing adultery.10 The resulting lack of options for unhappily married people is one of the things that leads people to think that people should be required to regularly have sex with their spouses even if they don’t want to, for the rest of their lives.
+He says anyone who gets divorced and remarried is actually committing adultery.28 The resulting lack of options for unhappily married people is one of the things that leads people to think that people should be required to regularly have sex with their spouses even if they don’t want to, for the rest of their lives.
 That sounds like a terrible idea to me.

 • God once got somebody else’s fiancée pregnant.
 That seems a lot closer to being adultery than the things Jesus calls adultery.

 • If God doesn’t like adultery, why does he keep making people commit adultery?
 Why did he give people over to a depraved mind, causing them to have no fidelity?
+And if God doesn’t like divorce, why did he give his people rules commanding them to get divorced in certain situations?

 The 8th Commandment